 NPR reports that Beef Products Incorporated, the company that makes “finely textured beef” (a chemically-treated paste made from non-muscle cow parts used as a filler in ground beef), will be closing three of its production plants this month.
 Dozens of food manufacturers, grocery store chains, restaurants, and school districts have announced they never did or will no longer use the product.
 This after just two months of media coverage and activism around the product, kicked off by an ABC News report on March 7th.

 The swiftness and sureness of this victory against this product is a testament to the value of the right language and one good image.
-In case you haven’t caught on yet, finely textured beef is better known as ”pink slime.”
-Between that nifty pejorative and the image below, which you probably saw, finely textured beef never had a chance.
-This is “mechanically separated chicken” (made with a similar but not identical process); it appears to have become synonymous with pink slime, correctly or no:
+In case you haven’t caught on yet, finely textured beef is better known as “pink slime.”
+Between that nifty pejorative and images of a long coil of bright pink…substance, which you probably saw, finely textured beef never had a chance.
+This is “mechanically separated chicken” (made with a similar but not identical process); it appears to have become synonymous with pink slime, correctly or no.